-For more information on tips, see section 6 of Pub.
-15. 5d.
+5d.
 Taxable wages & tips subject to Additional Medicare Tax withholding.
-Enter all wages, tips, sick pay, and taxable fringe benefits that are subject to Additional Medicare Tax withholding.
+Enter all wages, including qualified sick leave wages, qualified family leave wages, and qualified wages (excluding qualified health plan expenses) for the employee retention credit; tips; sick pay; and taxable fringe benefits that are subject to Additional Medicare Tax withholding.
 You're required to begin withholding Additional Medicare Tax in the pay period in which you pay wages in excess of \$200,000 to an employee and continue to withhold it each pay period until the end of the calendar year.
 Additional Medicare Tax is only imposed on the employee.
 There is no employer share of Additional Medicare Tax.
 All wages that are subject to Medicare tax are subject to Additional Medicare Tax withholding if paid in excess of the \$200,000 withholding threshold.

 For more information on what wages are subject to Medicare tax, see the chart, Special Rules for Various Types of Services and Payments, in section 15 of Pub.
-15. For more information on Additional Medicare Tax, go to IRS.gov/ADMT.
+15. For more information on Additional Medicare Tax, go to IRS.gov/ ADMT.
+See the instructions for line 8 for an adjustment that you may need to make on Form 941 for sick pay.